The Lead Profile is your hub for working an individual lead. It is accessed by clicking on a lead in the Lead Feed, and it looks like this:

 Below the action buttons, you'll find the Lead Lifecycle Bar:

 This progress bar tells you which phase of the Lead Lifecycle the lead is currently in.
 Directly below the bar, you'll find one or two Phase Actions, which are contextual action buttons specific to the current phase of the Lead Lifecycle.
 Phase Actions indicate the next step for the deal — in the pictured case, the deal is in the "Showing Properties" phase, so the next step will be to submit an application.
-Once you've completed that step, you'll tell Lead Booster by clicking the button, and the progress bar will advance to the next Lifecycle phase.
+Once you've completed that step, you'll tell Lead Voyager by clicking the button, and the progress bar will advance to the next Lifecycle phase.

 This simply presents a time-stamped history of notable events associated with the lead.